 Does the child have the ability to handle social situations with skills such as taking turns, sharing teachers’ time, following instructions, making friends?

-Beyond their ABCs and 123s, we have found that readiness in the above areas also play an important role in the transition to Primary 1.
+Beyond their ABCs and 123s, we have found that readiness in the above areas also plays an important role in the transition to Primary 1.
 And parents can and should take an active approach to prepare their child in these important skill sets.

 Article contributed by Thinkersbox